 Children need parents.
 To avoid divorce toxicity, children need both parents to promote their children’s best interests.
 Stability, as much as possible, certainty, plus continuing, consistent and frequent contact with both mom and dad are almost always best.

 Divorce mediators can help you define the arrangements that will benefit your children.
 A divorce coach or a child specialist can also assist you to be the most nurturing parents you can even though no longer married.

 Regardless of distance, co-parenting is proven best for children.
 Parenting means providing for your child’s needs, giving of your time and attention as well as food, shelter, clothing and such.
 Continual communication between parents regarding their children encourages consistency and avoids parental manipulation.
 Overcoming distance to stay involved is a matter of what media works, calls, internet, webcam, skype, or a combination.

 When the parent with primary custody of children wishes to move away over the objection of the other parent then, whether to allow that move or change custody or visitation becomes complicated.
 The analysis begins with the degree of involvement with the children by the parent who objects.

-Generally, the more modest that involvement, the less a court sees the children’s move as detrimental to them.
+Generally, the more modest that involvement, the less a court sees the children’s move as detrimental.
 But the court will do whatever is reasonable to promote frequent, consistent and continuing contact and parenting opportunities for the non-moving parent.

 If children are an issue between you and your co-parent, or you want help creating a workable co-parenting plan call on the wisdom and experience of NDA.
 Call (949) 752-2727.
-Speak directly to an attorney.
+Schedule speaking directly to an attorney.